Explore how Redpoint's tailored programs help individuals and families overcome alcohol addiction with personalized recovery strategies.

 Excessive and prolonged use of alcohol also affects the rest of the body, especially one’s heart and liver.
 Heart disease, elevated blood pressure, arrhythmia, cardiomyopathy, and stroke are all possible due to alcohol use.
 The liver can be overly taxed as it processes the toxins alcohol regularly introduces to the body.
 Cirrhosis, fibrosis, and other liver diseases are common due to excessive alcohol use, and seeking professional detox and medical treatment is necessary to prevent these destructive effects of alcohol on the body.

-Individual and group therapy, medication-assisted treatment to help with withdrawal or the emotional trials of addiction, and developing life skills and relapse prevention plans are all part of Redpoint’s approach to a sober future, all of which can be catered to each client’s individual needs and goals.
+Individual and group therapy, medication-assisted treatment to help with withdrawal or the emotional trials of addiction, and developing life skills and relapse prevention plans are all part of The Redpoint Center's approach to a sober future, all of which can be catered to each client’s individual needs and goals.

-At Redpoint, our experts can help with AUD.
+At The Redpoint Center, our experts can help with AUD.
 We have the treatment and therapy options necessary to get your life back on track.
 Call us today.

 Longmont